 I’m going to be honest: I’m a little afraid right now.
 As I approach this third rail, know that I do so from a position of humility.
 This is one ignoramus’s developing story of how I’m learning not to be a cultural appropriator.

 I started working on my novel Winter Loon in the fall of 2011.
 The premise was sparked by two short stories I’d written, characters I’d fallen for, ideas I wanted to pursue.
 The novel begins with a boy, Wes, who is rescued from a frozen lake after his mother breaks through and drowns.
 Many iterations ago, this boy was only eight years old.
 Once I got him dried off and warmed up, I had to send him back to school.
 I took out my own class pictures from grade school in small town Montana, looked at the faces.
 If he was the kid with the bad haircut whose pants were too short, who would be his most unlikely friend?
 I had no idea whether this girl I picked would be important to the story or just someone with whom this poor kid could spend some time.
-Her name is Kellie and, turns out, she becomes quite important to Wes, who is the reminiscent narrator.
+Turns out, she becomes quite important to Wes, who is the reminiscent narrator.

 The novel progressed and I came to the point where Wes needed some guidance.
 I turned to the character of Kellie’s uncle, Troy.
 One of my favorite books from when my kids were little is The Bearskinner by Laura Amy Schlitz which is the retelling of a Grimm story about a weary soldier and what risks he’s willing to take to regain what was lost to war.
 Ultimately, it’s the story of a person at war with himself.
 It was exactly the talking-to that Wes needed and Troy was just the one to give it to him.
 The problem was, it wasn’t a Native American story.
 So I adapted it to suit my purposes.